RobinGJonsson/Portfolio-Project-1/README.md

 ### Bugs

-- There are no known bugs
+- There are no known bugs.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-- In the GitHub repository, navigate to the Settings tab
+- In the GitHub repository, navigate to the Settings tab.
-- From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, select the Master Branch.
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://robingjonsson.github.io/Portfolio-Project-1.html